backblaze-b2-samples/b2fs4chia/README.md

 applicationKey: <yourapplicationid>
 bucketId: <yourbucketid>
 ```
-to get `bucketId` you can use `b2 get-bucket <bucketname>` from B2 command line tool.
+to get `bucketId` you can go to you cango to the Backblaze web panel.
+You can also use `b2 get-bucket <bucketname>` from B2 command line tool (in case you don't have access to the account via web admin panel, but you just have a key).

 ## Running

 ```
-mkdir /tmp/fuse
+mkdir /mnt/b2fs4chia
-b2fs4chia /tmp/fuse --cache_timeout 3600
+b2fs4chia /mnt/b2fs4chia --cache_timeout 3600
 ```

 ### Testing